What Is the DPDP Act 2023? Guide for Indian Business Compliance

 The Enforcement Timeline

-This means every Data Fiduciary must have the following operational by that date:
+This means every Data Fiduciary must have the following operational well before May 2027:

 - A consent management system that captures, stores, and allows withdrawal of consent